juanje/docker-node-chrome/README.md

 This is a Docker configuration for creating Docker containers with Node and Chrome for testing on local environments and CI tools (Gitlab-ci, Jenkins, Tavis-ci, Githab actions...).

-The `Dockerfile` uses a Alpine based image with specific version of Node and install Chrome and its minimal dependencies, so it can be used for web apps' testing.
+The `Dockerfile` uses an Alpine based image with specific version of Node and install Chrome and its minimal dependencies, so it can be used for web apps' testing.
 With frameworks like Karma.

 ## Versions

-Right now there are 3 Docker images already built and availables at [juane/node-chrome](https://hub.docker.com/r/juanje/node-chrome):
+Right now there are 3 Docker images already built and available at [juanje/node-chrome](https://hub.docker.com/r/juanje/node-chrome):

 * **10.18-alpine** (with Node version 10.18)
 * **12.13.0-alpine** (with Node version 12.13.0)